farcaster-project/RFCs/05-tasks-and-events.md

 Upon task reception, syncers MUST send a `height_changed` event immediately to signify the current height.

 ### The `address_transaction` Event
-Once a `watch_address` address is involved in a transaction, `address_transaction`  emitted.
+Once a `watch_address` address is involved in a transaction, `address_transaction` is emitted.
 It contains:
 * `hash`: Transaction ID.
 * `amount`: Value of the amount sent to the specified address.